MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 ### Hi there 👋

+I'm a Engineer by profession and this is a collection of some of my projects/scripts.

+Technologies:
+ - Python, NoSQL, Java, Node, JavaScript

+ Domains:
+  - Cyber Security
+  - Finance
+  - OSINT

-- 💡 I’m currently working on a personal project that couples Machine Learning with Open Source Cyber Reporting.
+💡 I’m currently working on a personal project that couples Machine Learning with Open Source Cyber Reporting.
-- 📚 I’m currently learning AWS EC2, AWS DynamoDB, AWS Lambda, AWS CloudWatch, AWS Pinpoint.
 - :octocat: I’m looking to collaborate on Cyber Security Projects, OSINT, and Finance/Investing projects.
-- :bowtie: I’m looking for help with Machine Learning & Django.
 - 👌  Pronouns: He/His/Him
 - 🎙️ Favorite Podcast: Storytelling with Data, a16z, Darknet Diaries, Privacy Security & OSINT, PythonBytes, Digitial Forensic Survival, Talk Python to Me, ICS StormCast